-Section 1.
-The DIA finds that the recitals set forth above are true and correct and are incorporated herein by this reference.

-Section 2.
-By approval of this Resolution, the DIA in its capacity as the CRA for the Downtown Northbank Community Redevelopment Area authorizes the payment of \$950,000.00 (NINE HUNDRED FIFTY THOUSAND AND NO/100 DOLLARS) from the Downtown Northbank CRA Trust Fund for the termination of the lease between the City of Jacksonville and the DIA as Lessor and Arlington Printing and Stationers, Inc. and Apex Building of Jacksonville, Ltd. as Lessee, subject to terms and conditions found in Exhibit B to this Resolution 2025-05-02.
+- Section 1.
+The DIA finds that the recitals set forth above are true and correct and are incorporated herein by this reference. - Section 2.
+By approval of this Resolution, the DIA in its capacity as the CRA for the Downtown Northbank Community Redevelopment Area authorizes the payment of \$950,000.00 (NINE HUNDRED FIFTY THOUSAND AND NO/100 DOLLARS) from the Downtown Northbank CRA Trust Fund for the termination of the lease between the City of Jacksonville and the DIA as Lessor and Arlington Printing and Stationers, Inc. and Apex Building of Jacksonville, Ltd. as Lessee, subject to terms and conditions found in Exhibit B to this Resolution 2025-05-02. - Section 3.

-Section 3.
 The CEO is authorized and instructed to take all necessary action to effectuate the purpose of this Resolution, including negotiation and execution of a lease termination agreement or equivalent document.

-Section 4.
-This Resolution shall become effective on the date it is signed by the Chair of the DIA Board.
+Section 4. of the DIA Board.
+This Resolution shall become effective on the date it is s signed by the Chair

+WITNESS: DOWNTOWN INVESTMENT AUT HORITY

-Patrick Krechowski, Esq., Chair
+Patrick Krechowski, Esq., Chair Date

 VOTE: In Favor: Opposed: Abstained: